Conyngham Township, Columbia County, Pennsylvania: Geography

 Conyngham is the southernmost township in Columbia County, bordered by Northumberland County to the west and by Schuylkill County to the south and southeast.
 The northern boundary of the township follows the ridgecrest of Little Mountain, with a high point of 1820 ft above sea level.
 Big Mountain, also with a high point of 1820 feet, crosses the center of the township from east to west.
-The unincorporated community of Aristes is near the center of the township, near the summit of Big Mountain, and the communities of Wilburton Number One and Wilburton Number Two are to the west.
+The unincorporated community of Aristes is near the center of the township, near the summit of Big Mountain, Locustdale is in the township's southwest, and the communities of Wilburton Number One and Wilburton Number Two are to the west.
 The borough of Centralia is surrounded by the southern part of the township.
 The borough of Ashland in Schuylkill County is along the township's southern border, directly south of Centralia.

 According to the United States Census Bureau, the township has a total area of 53.0 km2, of which 52.4 km2 is land and 0.6 km2, or 1.18%, is water.